AnuradhiJayawardhane/SYNCHRONIZER-TOKEN-PATTERN/README.md

 2.Extract it in to the localhost directory. (ex: if you use XAMPP, then copy files into the xampp's htdocs folder) 3.Start hosting and go to the index.php page.
 4.Use "admin" for both usename and password.
+5.Do a request(some user status/message ) in "send a request field".